tejas342/Virtual-Paint/README.md

 Then another file is "VirtualPaint.py", this file uses that HandTrackingModule and contains the code which draw on the screen and provide various features (3 Colors + Eraser), and there is a folder "Paint" which contains the UI for this program.

 This project is created in Python-3 language using OpenCV and Mediapipe library.

+# Installation
+To run this file you need to install some PYTHON modules, open your CMD and type following commands-

+* pip install mediapipe
+* pip install opencv-python
+* pip install numpy